 - Is this freezer friendly?
 No. This dish is best eaten when its cooked or as leftovers within a couple of days

-- Nutritional information includes one serving of jasmine rice.
+- Nutritional information is per person and includes rice.

 Nutrition